cpbotha/cpbotha.github.io/content/posts/2014-10-04-weekly-head-voices-83-fallen-dragon.md

 ... and then further down:

-> The World Bank found that &#8216;remittance fees punish poor Africans'.
+> The World Bank found that ‘remittance fees punish poor Africans'.
 South
 > Africa scores worst of all, and according to the Payments Association of South
-> Africa and the Reserve Bank, this is &#8216;..mostly related to the regulations
+> Africa and the Reserve Bank, this is ‘..mostly related to the regulations
 > that South African financial institutions needed to comply with, such as the
 > Financial Intelligence Centre Act (Fica) and exchange-control regulations.'